Cholera in Children

 Cholera is an infectious disease caused by bacteria.
-You can get cholera if you eat food or drink water that is contaminated with the bacteria.
+Your child can get cholera if you eat food or drink water that is contaminated with the bacteria.

 Cholera is a health problem in many developing countries.
 It’s mainly found in Africa, south Asia, and Latin America.
 It is rare in developed countries like the U.S. But there have been some outbreaks in the U.S. They have been caused by contaminated seafood that travelers have brought into the country.